gravitational/teleport/rfd/0177-upgrade-js-package-manager.md

 Yarn also shows a warning `The pnpm linker doesn't support providing different versions to workspaces' peer dependencies` during the installation, but I'm not sure what significance this has.

+To sum up: I recommend migrating to pnpm.

 ## Migration process
 ### Establishing correct relationships between workspaces